kumaranricky/searchengineinandroid/README.md

 ## PROGRAM:

 /*
-Program to print the text “display screen of any search engine”.
+Program to print the text “display screen of any search engine”.<br>
-Developed by: Kumaran.B<br>
+Developed by: Kumaran.B <br>
 Registeration Number : 212220230026
 */